YongsooHWANG/qcmapper/README.md

 ## Usage

-Please see [How To Use.md](docs/HowToUse.md) to know how to use the package.
+The detailed usage and the options for the execution will be provided soon.

-For the sample demonstration codes for Steane code and Golay code, please see [Demo.md](docs/Demo.md).
+For the sample demonstration, please see [Demo.md](docs/Demo.md).

 ## Authors
 - Yongsoo Hwang (ETRI, Quantum Technology Research Department), yhwang@etri.re.kr